 After many rounds of League testimony, South Carolina House and Senate maps for the next ten years have been approved by the General Assembly.
 However, Congressional maps will still be under consideration in January.
 LWVSC Redistricting Director and Clemson University School of Mathematical and Statistical Sciences Professor Matt Saltzman and Shayna Howell, his LWVSC Redistricting Work Group Co-Facilitator, will analyze what has been gained, lost, and what may yet be to come.
 What About Civics?
-Civics Education in SC Schools

-Civics education in South Carolina: What's happening in our classrooms today?
+Civics Education in SC Schools Civics education in South Carolina: What's happening in our classrooms today?
 Hear directly from our panel of S.C. teachers and educators.

-Patrick Kelly is Director of Governmental Affairs for the Palmetto State Teachers Association.
-He also serves on the governing boards of NAEP, the National Assessment of Educational Progress known as The Nation's Report Card, as well as the S.C.
+Patrick Kelly is Director of Governmental Affairs for the S.C.
+Palmetto Teachers Association, also serving on the governing boards of the National Assessment of Educational Progress (NAEP) and the S.C.
 Center for Educator Recruitment, Retention and Advancement (CERRA).
 In these roles, Mr. Kelly reviews both federal and state education policy, standards, and curriculum.
 He regularly testifies before South Carolina legislative committees regarding bills impacting the state's public schools, teachers, budget, and curriculum.
+Mr. Kelly is an instructor of AP government and politics in Richland District Two.